-The setting changes to Tel'aran'rhiod, from Nynaeve's point of view.
-She looks around for Egwene, but cannot find her.
+Nynaeve looks around for Egwene in the Heart of the Stone of Tel'aran'rhiod, but cannot find her.
 She wanders around and winds up in a city in the Aiel Waste, which must be Rhuidean.
 She sees a man who is wearing breeches and a bright blue coat...she thinks to herself that he is certainly not an Aiel.

 Birgitte shows up and warns Nynaeve that she must leave.
 "If that one sees you, you are dead, or worse."
 Nynaeve is shocked to see a hero out of the legends in Tel'aran'rhiod, but before she can get Birgitte to answer any of her questions she disappears and Nynaeve is alone again.

 The setting switches to the Green in Emond's Field (still in Tel'aran'rhiod).
 She sees Birgitte again, this time ducking behind the corner of Ailys Candwin's house.
 She runs after Birgitte, trying to catch her, but instead she runs into a man in a dark coat who looks like Lan.
 He raises his bow to shoot her, but Nynaeve wakes up just in time.

 Elayne's Point of View:

 Setting: The Three Plum Court